 Also, in Alien Force, Kevin refuses to Save the Villain, in this case the one who murdered his father, and lets him fall into the sun.
 A morally questionable act, but not one the audience is going to mind all that much.

 Kevin is a mostly reformed villain, so when he kicks the dog, the show is examining the possibility of him returning to evil.
 He's expected to be more morally grey than Ben and Gwen, who might not be excused for such an act.
-A better example would be in the original series when Kevin kills Slix Vigma (who imprisoned members of different species and made them fight for kicks) by impaling him.
+A better example would be in the original series when Kevin kills Slix Vigma (who imprisoned members of different species and made them fight for kicks) by impaling him just as he was about to kill Ben, albeit only because he wanted to take Ben out himself.

 In Adventure Time, during the episode "Memory of a Memory," Marceline, Finn, and Jake all take turns literally kicking Ash after he reveals his true colors.